kansujiya/JavaMicroservices/README.md

 # Java MicroServices | Web Service | API Gateway | Naming Server | Routing | Logging | Resilience | H2 Databse Configrations
 Source code have four componet.
-Currency-Exchange & Currency-Conversion are mirco services & Communicating with each other.
-Naming Server is Service discovery to register microservices instances along with load balancing.
-Spring Eureka server is used for this purpose.
-Last but not least Client side API gateway to manage all incoming requests using routings.
+Currency-Exchange & Currency-Conversion are mirco services & Communicating with each other using feign & RestTemplet.
+Naming Server is Service discovery/Service registry to register microservices instances.
+Last but not least Client side API gateway to manage all incoming/outgoing requests using routings.

 * ##### Note - Currency-Exchange is built with H2 Memory database and data will be seeded using [data.sql](https://github.com/kansujiya/JavaMicroservices/blob/master/currency-exchange-service/src/main/resources/data.sql) on app start.